BryanTheLai/RestaurantProject/README.md

 # Steps
 1. Open Xampp and start Apache and MySQL
+2. Create new project named RestaurantProject
-2. Copy all File in MiniProject (adminSide, customerSide, index.php, restaurantDB.txt) into Source Files
+3. Copy all File in MiniProject (adminSide, customerSide, index.php, restaurantDB.txt) into Source Files
+4. Make sure there is no restaurantdb in the database.
-3. Run the project
+5. Run the project
-4. DONE
+6. DONE

 # Example Accounts
 ## Customer